Architecture of Russia: Petrine Baroque and St. Petersburg

-One of the main architects during the early development of the city was Domenico Trezzini, an Italian-swiss architect that worked closely with Peter to design the new city.
+Petrine Baroque is called thus due to Peter the Great's preference of this style.
+The style of Petrine Baroque reflects the preference for the more modest styles of Scandinavian and Dutch Baroque By Peter.
+Construction in this style is most apparent in Saint Petersburg, which was founded by Peter the Great in 1703 as the new capital.
+The three radiating streets of the urban plan were based on Versailles, and the city was also crossed by tree-bordered canals inspired by those in Amsterdam.
+To make way for this new Petrine Baroque capital, Peter forbade masonry construction in other parts of the country in 1714 to ensure a more stable supply of both materials and labour for construction in the city.
+Forty thousand peasants would be conscripted for the construction of the city, as well as Swedish prisoners of war.One of the main architects during the early development of the city was Domenico Trezzini, an Italian-swiss architect that worked closely with Peter to design the new city.
 Trezzini initially started by supervising the construction of the Kronshlot bastion, where he demonstrated his skill as an engineer, and was then commissioned to rebuild the fortifications in Narva, and the design of the Peter-Paul fortress would remain one of his main duties.
 Trezzini would then go on to design the Cathedral of Saints Peter and Paul, which showed a complete departure to the Russian ecclesiastical architecture of the six centuries prior.
 Instead of the inscribed cross typology that had been in use, he designed a basilical structure with a tower, rather than the modest dome, as the main focal point.
 Instead of the small windows, large windows amply illuminated the interior of the cathedral, another departure from the typical Russian church prototype.
 Trezzini would also design the architecture of the Alexander Nevskii Monastery, in a style that was distinctly secular and more closely resembled the administrative buildings and Palaces such as the Twelve Colleges on Vasilevskii Island (also designed by Trezzini).
 Among his other contributions were the design of model houses to be built throughout the city, and combined the plans of the city with the architectural views that would result.